wunderwuzzi23/firefox-cookiemonster/README.md

 .\ffcm.exe
 ```

-The result is cookies in the form of `name:value:domain`.
+The result is cookies in the form of `name:value:domain`

-### Want to run some other code int he debug console?
+### Want to run some other code in the debugger?

-You an update the Javascript command being sent to the server by changing the `defaultCommand` constant in the source code.
+You can update the Javascript command being sent to the server by changing the `defaultCommand` constant in the source code.

 ### Command Line Options

 * **-server**: the name of the debug server, by default localhost
 * **-port**: the port of the debug server, by default set to 9222
-* **-log**: flag that will enable more logging for debug purposes, by default not specified
+* **-log**: flag that will enable logging to stdout for debug purposes, by default not specified

 ## Pre-requisites

-By default the (remote) debug port of firefox is not enabled.
-So the first step is to enable it, in particular depending on the scenario there are multiple Firefox configuration options to be aware of.
+By default the (remote) debug port of Firefox is not enabled.
+So the first step is to enable it, in particular depending on the scenario there are multiple Firefox configuration options to be aware of:

 * devtools.debugger.remote-enabled
 * devtools.debugger.prompt-connection
 * devtools.chrome.enabled

-If you don't expose the endpoint remotely, you only need to worry about the `devtools.chrome.enabled` setting.
+These need to be updated to enable the debugging experience.

 ### Windows Setup

-By default with Firefox (unless Chrome) remote debugging is disabled.
-So a couple of settings have to be updated, and Firefox needs a restart for them to be picked up.

 Below are a few lines of PowerShell which create a `user.js` which typically seems to get merged into the `pref.js` file.
 If it does not work via the `user.js` file, you can try to update the `pref.js` file directly - but for me the `user.js` file has worked well.

+Firefox needs a restart for them to be picked up.

 First you can retrieve the Firefox profile via:

 ```
 $firstprofile = (gci $env:APPDATA\Mozilla\Firefox\Profiles\*.default-rel* -Directory | Select-Object -First 1).FullName
 ```

-And add the following lines to the uesr.js file (by default this file does not exist):
+And add the following lines to the `user.js` file (by default this file does not exist):

 ```
 write 'user_pref("devtools.chrome.enabled", true);' | out-file $firstprofile\user.js -Append -Encoding ascii